Frequently Asked Questions

 Q: How long do I leave my willows in water?

-A: Its best to leave them in 4-6" of water for at least 2 weeks but the average is 3 weeks.
-The willow bushes should be in water 4-5 weeks.
+A: Its best to leave them 2/3 of the way down in water for at least 3 weeks but the average is 4 weeks.
+The willow bushes should be in water longer 4-6 weeks.
 Remember, the poplars should not be rooted in water.

 Q: After they are rooted, do my hybrids need a constant water source?

-A: Yes, we recommend that you install a drip line or irrigation system.
+A: Its best if they do and they will grow better, but once established it isn't absolutely required.
+We recommend that you install a drip line or irrigation system.
 The more water they get, the faster they will grow!

 Q: My starts arrived looking dry.
 Will they be ok?